brooksn/resume/src/resume.md

 I am independently designing and building a web-based visualization of soil sites in the Sierra Nevada to aid research of water banking and drought resistance in relation to deep soil structure.

-- Stack includes Docker, Git, and unit testing and build tools for project consistency.
-- Built on Node.js, Postgres and PostGIS, Leaflet.js, and javascript GIS libraries as a cross-platform alternative to desktop GIS applications.
+- Built on Docker, Node.js, Postgres and PostGIS, Leaflet.js, and javascript GIS libraries as a cross-platform alternative to desktop GIS applications.

-## NudgeSMS (Sacramento, CA)

-**2nd Place Entry**  (October 2015)

-This SMS-based server for delivering tailored energy-savings tips to offices won 2nd place at the [GreenGov Challenge](http://www.govops.ca.gov/#14669).

-- Evaluated the new California Open Data Portal for insights on meeting government sustainability goals.
-- Framed the project as tasks suited for the skills of the team and the limited time available.
-- Used Node.js, Postgres, Twilio, and other tools to build an SMS service.

 ## La Jolla YMCA (San Diego, CA)